MIC-DKFZ/RTTB/ReadMe.txt

 Please load and compile the following third party libraries/tools:

-required:
+Required:
 1. CMake (version 2.8.3 or higher)
 2. boost (version 1.56.0 or higher)

-optional:
+Optional:
 [3.
 Litmus (in this distribution; see \utilities\Litmus; if you want tests)] [4. dcmtk (with RT support - 3.6.1 or newer; if you want DICOM support)] [5.
-ITK (version 4.0 or higher; if you want DoseInterpolation support)] [6.
-MatchPoint (version 0.9 or higher, see http://sourceforge.net/projects/matchpoint/; if you want DoseInterpolation support)]
+ITK (version 4.0 or higher; if you want DoseInterpolation support with itk::Transform or ITK File IO support)] [6.
+MatchPoint (version 0.9 or higher, see http://sourceforge.net/projects/matchpoint/; if you want DoseInterpolation support with MatchPoint Registration objects)]
 [7. doxygen (if you want to generate a source code documentation)]

 Installation Instruction